How Does it Cost to File for Bankruptcy in Pennsylvania?

 If you work a nine-to-five job and are filing a Chapter 13 case because you are six months behind on your mortgage and only have some unsecured debt, your case is rather straightforward.
 However, if you own a roofing company, have multiple rental properties with various mortgage deficiencies, and owe back real estate taxes, your case is more complicated.
 The cost of bankruptcy increases if it presents complex legal issues.

 Other factors that could impact the cost of your case include cramming down the cost of a vehicle, stripping a second mortgage, or objecting to creditors’ claims.
 Some of these issues could be addressed during your initial consultation, while others might not be apparent until your case has progressed.
+The more assets and creditors involved in the case, and the more disputes you might have with creditors, the more expensive it may be for your attorney to handle your case.

 There are also things you could do during the case that increase the cost.
-For example, if you fail to make your monthly mortgage payments, your mortgage lender will likely file a motion for relief from stay to pursue a foreclosure action.
+For example, if you fail to make your monthly mortgage payments, your lender will likely file a motion for relief from stay to pursue foreclosure.
 Depending on the circumstances, this could require a response and multiple court appearances.
-Additionally, if you miss your bankruptcy plan payments, the trustee will file a motion to dismiss your case.
-This could also result in costly court appearances.
-Our Pennsylvania bankruptcy attorneys will discuss these issues, and others, during your initial consultation.

 How Do You Pay for a Pennsylvania Bankruptcy?

-How you pay for bankruptcy also depends on the chapter you file.
 All court costs and attorney fees must be paid before your Chapter 7 case is filed.
 Our Pennsylvania Chapter 7 lawyers offer payment plans, but you must be paid in full before your case will be filed.

 Chapter 13 cases are typically more expensive and work differently.
 While there is an upfront cost, including any court filing fees, a substantial portion of your fees could be paid through the bankruptcy plan.
 This allows you to spread the cost of your bankruptcy out over three to five years.